RA Flexible Software Package Documentation Release v6.0.0

 Return values

-FSP_SUCCESSBus successfully transitioned to active state.
+FSP_SUCCESSBus successfully transitioned to sleep state.

 FSP_ERR_ASSERTIONPointer to LIN control block is NULL.